Back Up and Restore the Director Undercloud

 Red Hat is currently reviewing the information and procedures provided in this guide for this release.

-If you require assistance for Red Hat OpenStack Platform 11, please contact Red Hat support.
+If you require assistance for the current Red Hat OpenStack Platform release, please contact Red Hat support.

 Chapter 2.
 Back Up and Restore the Undercloud